UniOfGreenwich/softwareproject_-team-1/README.md

 - Exiguous server cache for indexing and logging
 - Unsuitable networking connections between server(s) and clients
 - Subpar server/client processing speed
-- System outages and/or data loss due to a lack of server redundancy
+- System outages and/or data loss due to a lack of redundancy (FS Innovation, 2022)
+- Physical damage to equipment due to adverse conditions or deliberate tempering

 **Software:**
-- Non-compliance with data protection legislation due to inadequate encryption and deletion processes
+- Non-compliance with legislation due to inadequate encryption, deletion, and extraction processes (HM Government, 2023a) (HM Government, 2023b)
 - Inconsistent data validation techniques
 - Arduous bug fixing due to poor code formatting, annotations, etc
 - Inappropriate datatype selection leading to overflow, truncated, and/or inaccurate data
 - Redundant, non-modular, and inefficient code causing system underperformance
 - Unrobust data handling processes that allow for database conflicts and the overwriting of data